martynhoyer/gatsby-skeleton/README.md

 ## Get started

-`npm install` to install all dependencies
+`yarn install` to install all dependencies

 `npm i -g gatsby-cli` to install the Gatsby CLI to run Gatsby commands

-`gatsby develop` or `npm run develop` runs Gatsby in the development environment
+`gatsby develop` or `yarn run develop` runs Gatsby in the development environment

-`gatsby build` or `npm run build` runs a production build of the site
+`gatsby build` or `yarn run build` runs a production build of the site

-`gatsby serve` or `npm run serve` will serve the production build
+`gatsby serve` or `yarn run serve` will serve the production build

-You can also run `npm run clean` to clear out old build caches/artefacts (sometimes required between development runs if the build fails to start)
+You can also run `yarn run clean` to clear out old build caches/artefacts (sometimes required between development runs if the build fails to start)

 ## Build/CI/CD